herbBee Essential Information

 Recipes and Ideas

-It is recommended to only use Lemongrass essential oil in moderation and with care.
+It is recommended to only use lemongrass essential oil in moderation and with care.

 Lemongrass oil should not be used if pregnant or on children under 16 years of age.